Widgetstein/git_training/README.md

 - go to the other branch, the one that solves the decryption, and check if github notices any conflicts that need a manual fix before merging to develop
 - there may possibly turn up some merge conflicts.
-To follow some good Git Hygiene practices, we do the following: first merge the new version of develop to your branch, before merging your work to develop.
+To follow some good Git Hygiene practices, we do the following:

+- first merge the new version of develop to your branch, before merging your work to develop.
 This eschews that unresolved conflicts will turn up in the develop branch

 Merging the develop branch into your own branch can be done in two ways:
 - git merge

  OR
 - git rebase

 The syntax for rebase is a bit less intuitive if you are going to use extra parameters, but we won't need them today.
-So for both you need to do the following: do cmd: git checkout develop do cmd: git pull do cmd: git checkout feature/*branch_name*  (the branch that still needs to be merged to develop) do cmd: git status (check if you are really on your feature branch, and not on develop) do cmd: git merge develop    OR  git rebase develop do cmd: fix possible conflicts after resolving all conflicts, do cmd: git push origin feature/*branch_name*
+So for both you need to do the following:

+- do cmd: git checkout develop
+- do cmd: git pull
+- do cmd: git checkout feature/*branch_name*  (the branch that still needs to be merged to develop)
+- do cmd: git status (check if you are really on your feature branch, and not on develop)
+- do cmd: git merge develop    OR  git rebase develop
+- do cmd: fix possible conflicts
+- do test python files: check if your code still works!
+- after resolving all conflicts, do cmd: git push origin feature/*branch_name*

 check your branch online, and see if git sees possible merge conflicts, if not merge your branch to develop and close the pull request